Last Updated on by

 There are a total of 21 jackets and parkas offer by TNF, which include standard jackets, true parkas, and hooded jackets.
 Pricing ranges from $160 for their entry level Aconcagua Jacket to $800 for the Cryos Expedition GTX Parka.

 When it comes to comparing individual jackets you’ll often see TNF’s Gotham Jacket versus Canada Goose’s Chilliwack.
-Both are super warm and stylish bomber-style jackets.
+Both are super warm and stylish bomber style jackets.
 The Gotham retails for $299 to $319 while the Chilliwack retails for $825.
-The Gotham comes in 5 different colors and features a faux-fur hood lining and leather – which can be important for those that don’t support real fur.
+The Gotham comes in 5 different colors and features a faux synthetic fur hood lining and leather fabric – which can be important for those that don’t support real fur.
+You have here a synthetic option that will keep you warm and dry.
 The Gotham is insulated with 550 fill goose down and is one of TNF’s warmest jackets.

-The Gotham is also waterproof while the Chilliwack is water-resistant.
-Both block wind fairly well and have hoods.
+The Gotham is also waterproof while the Chilliwack is water resistant, so you will not be worried of getting wet with them.
+Both block wind and cold air fairly well and have hoods.
 The Gotham is a bit more versatile in that the hood can be detached if needed.
 All things considered, the Gotham is an excellent deal, offering the same functions as the Chilliwack but at about half the price.

 The North Face has an incredible reputation and a proven track record.
 Though they might not be considered a luxury brand like Canada Goose, they will likely always be one of the most trusted brands to buy outdoor apparel and other gear from.